-On December 10, 2001, the Senate began consideration of S. 1731 (Harkin), the 2002 "Farm Bill", which includes a provision striking restrictions in U.S. law (Trade Sanctions Reform and Export Enhancement Act of 2000, P.L.
-106-387, Title IX) on private financing of agricultural sales to Cuba.
-The Bush Administration strongly opposes the provision (see "Food and Medical Exports" below).
+On February 13, 2002, the Senate approved its version of the Farm Bill, H.R.
+2646, which includes a provision (Section 335) striking restrictions in U.S. law against private financing of agricultural sales to Cuba.
+The House version does not have a similar provision, so the issue will be resolved in conference.
+The Bush Administration strongly opposes the financing provision (See "Food and Medical Exports" below).